How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 Dosage

-Ambroxol and its analogs ambrobene, lazolvan, ambrohexal (produced in the form of syrups, tablets, solutions for inhalation and internal use)
+Ambroxol and its analogs ambrobene, lazolvan, ambrohexal (available in the form of syrups, tablets, solutions for inhalation and internal use)

 syrup up to 2 years